Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

+As a preliminary step, in order to have a simplified benchmark available to gauge our results with, the system of a readout and a polarization graphitic electrode is described as a discrete impedance network, where the current signal induced by the drift of charge carriers inside the sensor is injected and propagated to the readout electronics input.

-As already introduced, however, the graphitic electrodes have a sizeable resistance and the time constant of the system composed of two oppositely charged graphite electrodes embedded in a diamond dielectric is of the order of 100 ps or larger.
-A crude approximation to take into account the effect of signal propagation through the graphitized electrodes is to model them as a discrete ladder of capacitors and resistors, as shown in Figure~\ref{fig:cell-model-schematics}. \\
+A crude approximation to take into account the effect of signal propagation through the graphitized electrodes is to model them as a discrete ladder of capacitors and resistors, as shown in Figure~\ref{fig:cell-model-schematics}.

 The value of the resistance of each element can be computed by distributing uniformly through the elements the full resistance of the graphitized column.
 Experimental measurements indicate a value of the resistance of each column of the order of $10^4 - 10^5~\Omega$.